Jeli Workflows (Legacy)

-Jeli Workflows are automated processes that rely on a defined scope, frequency, and action.
-The scope determines when the workflow is triggered, based on specific conditions and events, while the frequency controls how often the workflow runs.
+Jeli workflows are automated processes that rely on a defined scope, frequency, and action.
+The scope determines when the workflow triggers, based on specific conditions and events, while the frequency controls how often the workflow runs.
 The action is the core task that the workflow automates, ensuring efficient and consistent handling of incidents.

 Availability